cryo-cell/r-programming-assignments/CShell/README.md

     ##
     ## $Weather
     ##   night
-    ## 1 FALSE
+    ## 1  TRUE
     ##                                                                                                                                                                                                                                                                                                                                                                                                                                           text
-    ## 1 showers likely and possibly a thunderstorm. some of the storms could be severe.  cloudy, with a steady temperature around 79. breezy, with a west wind around 15 mph, with gusts as high as 22 mph.  chance of precipitation is 70%. new rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.  a chance of showers and thunderstorms before 11pm, then a slight chance of showers and thunderstorms after 2am. some of the storms could be severe.  mostly cloudy, with a low around 63. west wind 8 to 10 mph becoming north after midnight.  chance of precipitation is 50%. new rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+    ## 1 a chance of showers and thunderstorms before 11pm, then a slight chance of showers and thunderstorms after 2am. some of the storms could be severe.  mostly cloudy, with a low around 63. west southwest wind 8 to 14 mph becoming north after midnight. winds could gust as high as 21 mph.  chance of precipitation is 50%. new rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
     ##   cityName temp precip   condition humidity wind    dewpoint is_sunny
-    ## 1    Largo   72     70  light rain      97%    0 71°F (22°C)    FALSE
+    ## 1    Largo   72     50  light rain      97%    0 71°F (22°C)    FALSE
     ##   is_rain_likely
     ## 1           TRUE
     ##                                                              source_url
     ## 1 https://forecast.weather.gov/MapClick.php?lat=27.91829&lon=-82.774936
     ##           scrape_time
-    ## 1 2026-05-02 17:46:46
+    ## 1 2026-05-02 18:37:51
     ##
     ## $Outfit
     ## $Outfit$Socks